ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 ### Containers Execution

-Once a node has at least one valid frontiers, it will start downloading parent containers for each frontier.
+Once a node has at least one valid frontiers, it starts downloading parent containers for each frontier.
 If it's the first time the node is running, it won't know about any containers and will try fetching all parent containers recursively from the accepted frontier down to genesis (unless [state sync](#enters-state-sync) is enabled).
-If bootstrap had already run previously, some containers will be already available locally and the node will stop as soon as it finds a known one.
+If bootstrap had already run previously, some containers are already available locally and the node will stop as soon as it finds a known one.

 A node first just fetches and parses containers.
-Once the chain is complete, the node will execute them in chronological order starting from the earliest downloaded container to the accepted frontier.
+Once the chain is complete, the node executes them in chronological order starting from the earliest downloaded container to the accepted frontier.
 This allows the node to rebuild the full chain state and to eventually be in sync with the rest of the network.

 ## When Does Bootstrapping Finish?

-We've seen how [bootstrap works](#bootstrapping-the-blockchain) for a single chain.
+You've seen how [bootstrap works](#bootstrapping-the-blockchain) for a single chain.
 However, a node must bootstrap the chains in the Primary Network as well as the chains in each Subnet it tracks.
-These leaves us with the questions - when are these chains bootstrapped?
+This begs the questions - when are these chains bootstrapped?
 When is a node done bootstrapping?

 The P-chain is always the first to bootstrap before any other chain.
-Once the P-Chain is bootstrapped, all other chains start bootstrapping in parallel, connecting to their own validators independently of one another.
+Once the P-Chain has finished, all other chains start bootstrapping in parallel, connecting to their own validators independently of one another.

 A node completes bootstrapping a Subnet once all of its corresponding chains